delta-io/delta/PROTOCOL.md

 ## Identity Columns

 Delta supports defining Identity columns on Delta tables.
 Delta will generate unique values for Identity columns when users do not explicitly provide values for them when writing to such tables.
 To enable Identity Columns:
- - If the table is on a Writer Version up to 6, add required Identity column properties to column metadata.
+ - The table must be on Writer Version 6, or
- - If the table is on Writer Version 7, add a feature name `identityColumns` to the table `protocol`'s `writerFeatures`.
+ - The table is on Writer Version 7, and a feature name `identityColumns` does exist in the table `protocol`'s `writerFeatures`.

 When enabled, the `metadata` for a column in the table schema MAY contain the following keys for Identity Column properties:
 - `delta.identity.start`: Starting value for the Identity column.
 This is a long type value.
 It should not be changed after table creation.